sdsc-hpc-training-org/notebooks-101/Docs/source/prerequisites.md

 ### Run the installer
 Run the bash install script: `bash Anaconda3-2018.12-Linux-x86_64.sh`

-Conda should now be installed.
+`Conda` should now be installed.

+## Install Jupyter Notebook and Jupyter Lab
+You'll need to install jupyter using `conda install jupyter`.
+More info [here](https://anaconda.org/anaconda/jupyter).

+If you want to use jupyterlab, install that.

 ## Setup a Conda Virtual Environment: